Visiting Banff in May? Here’s All You Need to Know

 Yes, you can visit Lake Louise in May as it’s open all year round.
 Lake Louise, at the earliest, will be completely thawed by the last week of May.
 So if you’re wondering if Lake Louise is frozen in May, the answer is probably yes.

 However, it really all depends on the year.
-In 2020, Lake Louise was not thawed until June.
+In 2020, Lake Louise was not completely thawed until the first week of June.
 If you’re visiting Lake Louise in early May, you can still expect the lake to be frozen and lots of snow in the surroundings.
-It’s also the ski resorts’ last month of the season, so if you want some excellent spring conditions, head to Lake Louise Ski Resort the first week of May.

-We went the first week of June one year, and it was a glorious hike.
-Then, the next year, we hiked the second week of June, which turned into a battle against snow and mud.
+One year, we ventured to the Lake Agnes Teahouse the first week of June, and it was a glorious hike.
+The next year, we went the second week of June, which turned into a battle against snow and mud.
 No one can predict what exactly will happen every year.

 Can You Visit Moraine Lake in May?